gabrielbotandev/gabrielbotandev/README.md

 **`Software developer`**

-Currently focused on back-end development.
-I’m actively learning, TypeScript, Node, NestJS and other technologies.
+Currently focused on backend development.
+I’m actively learning TypeScript, Node, NestJS and other technologies.
 Feel free to explore my projects and contribute!

 ### Connect with me!